Bluetooth® Bumpbar (TDS-BLE) – User Manual

 * After uploading, your custom file is renamed to custom_keymap.krsb.

-• Increase Battery Life: Bluetooth® Bumpbar should operate for one year (or longer) on a single set of 2x AA alkaline batteries but can be configured to conserve battery by turning off Lock Sounds and Button Chirps (see How to Use Local Configuration Mode on Bluetooth® Bumpbar).
+Increase Battery Life: Bluetooth® Bumpbar should operate for one year (or longer) on a single set of 2x AA alkaline batteries but can be configured to conserve battery by turning off Lock Sounds and Button Chirps (see Using Local Configuration on Bluetooth® Bumpbar).